nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding a remark : `remark`

+Adds a remark to any given person stored in the address book.

+Format: `remark INDEX [r/REMARK]`

+* Adds `REMARK` to the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `remark 2 He is a cheese lover` adds the remark “He is a cheese lover” to the 2nd person.

 ### Adding a tag : `tag`

 Adds a tag to any given person stored in the address book.